Stocks rise on Wall Street, continuing gains for US indexes

 AP Business Writer

-Stocks rose in morning trading on Wall Street Thursday, potentially setting the market up to notch more record highs.
+Stocks edged higher in afternoon trading on Wall Street Thursday, potentially setting the market up to notch more record highs.

-Technology stocks led the gains as investors continued their focus on the latest round of corporate earnings.
-Chipmaker Qualcomm jumped 11.7% after it gave investors an encouraging profit forecast and reported strong quarterly results.
+Chipmaker Qualcomm jumped 13.2% after it gave investors an encouraging profit forecast and reported strong quarterly results.
+Other chipmakers also gained ground.
+Nvidia rose 12.8% and Advanced Micro Devices rose 4%.

 A mix of companies that rely on direct consumer spending for goods and services also made solid gains.
 Booking Holdings rose 2.6% after it beat Wall Street’s third-quarter profit and revenue forecasts.